 Arunachal Pradesh would also witness fairly widespread rain, the sources added.

-Strong gusty wind with speed reaching 50-60 kmph is also likely over south and west Assam, Meghalaya and Mizoram during the same period.
+Strong gusty winds with speed reaching 50-60 kmph is also likely over south and west Assam, Meghalaya and Mizoram during the same period.

 Temperatures have also plummeted significantly across the region, with minimum temperatures recorded at 10 degrees Celsius in several places of the region.